 But how?
 Religion could not tell me.
 The schools could not tell me.
 The streets could not help me see beyond the scramble of each day.
-And I was such a curious boy I was raised that way.
-Your grandmother taught me to read when I was only four She also tought me to write, by which I mean not simply organizing a set of sentences into a series of paragraphs, but organizing them as a means of investigation.
-When I was in trouble at school (which was quite often) she would make me write about ii.
-The writing had to answer a series of questions: Why did I feel the need to talk at the same time as my teacher?
+And I was such a curious boy-I was raised that way.
+Your grandmother taught me to read when I was only four.
+She also taught me to write, by which I mean not simply organizing a set of sentences into a series of paragraphs, but organizing them as a means of investigation.
+When I was in trouble at school (which was quite often) she would make me write about it.
+The writing had to answer a series of questions.
+Why did I feel the need to talk at the same time as my teacher?
 Why did I not believe that my teacher was entitled to respect?
 How would I want someone to behave while I was talking?
-What would I do the next time I feit the urge to talk to my friends during a lesson?
+What would I do the next time I felt the urge to talk to my friends during a lesson?
 I have given you these same assignments.
-I gave them to you not because I thought they would curb your behavior - they certainly did not curb mine - but because these were the carlien acts of interrogation, of drawing myself into consciousness.
-Your grandmoths was not teaching me how to behave in class.
-She was teaching me how to ruthless? interrogate the subject that elicited the most sympathy and rationalizing-my Here was the lesson: I was not an innocent.
-My impulses were not filled with unlike ing virtue.
-And feeling that I was as human as anyone, this must be true for other humans, if I was not innocent, then they were not innocent.
-Could this mix of more vation also affect the stories they tell?
+I gave them to you not because I thought they would curb your behavior - they certainly did not curb mine - but because these were the earliest acts of interrogation, of drawing myself into consciousness.
+Your grandmother was not teaching me how to behave in class.
+She was teaching me how to ruthlessly interrogate the subject that elicited the most sympathy and rationalizing -myself Here was the lesson: I was not an innocent.
+My impulses were not filled with unfailing virtue.
+And feeling that I was as human as anyone, this must be true for other humans.
+If I was not innocent, then they were not innocent.
+Could this mix of motivation also affect the stories they relieve vation also affect the stories they tell?
 The cities they built?
-The country they claims as given to them by God? of Shall I ask Shewis to read plus?
+The country they claimed as given to them by God?